Academic Integrity and Turnitin

 To submit work to Turnitin:

-- Log onto MySCU and onto the relevant unit Blackboard learning site.
+- Log onto MySCU and click into the relevant unit Blackboard learning site.

-One this screen click on the ‘View/Complete’ link for the relevant Turnitin drop-box. - One the next screen, the first two fields will be filled in with your first and second name.
-You need to fill in the next field ‘Submission Title’.
-The title will only show on the Similarity Report.
+On this screen click ‘View/Complete’ for the relevant Turnitin drop-box. - Your name should auto fill.
+You need to fill in the ‘Submission Title’ field.
+(The title will only show on the Similarity Report.)

-- Scroll down the screen and you will see the Originality Declaration.
-Carefully read this section.
+- Scroll down and carefully read the Originality Declaration.
 By submitting your work through the drop box you are declaring that you have read and understood SCU policy about academic misconduct, and that you are submitting ‘entirely your own work’.

 Submitting your own work means drawing upon credible, current sources to generate your own answer to the question, argument, or solution.